Andhra govt refers 32,349 people for examination, to give masks to all in state

 These people were identified during the third survey of about 1.43 crore families in the state by health workers, Asha workers, Auxiliary Nurses and Midwives and village and ward volunteers.

-With 12 new COVID-19 cases reported on Sunday, the total number of positive cases in Andhra Pradesh has climbed to 417.
+With 12 new COVID-19 cases reported on Sunday, the total in Andhra Pradesh has climbed to 417.

 As part of the efforts to contain the spread of COVID-19, the state government has conducted two surveys of the 1.47 crore families in the state and the third survey has covered about 1.43 crore families so far.
 The health workers and volunteers are visiting each household and inquiring about the health of the family members, and if they suspect anyone to be unwell, he or she is referred to medical staff for examination.

-During the review meeting on Sunday, Jagan also instructed officials to distribute 3 masks each to the approximately 5.3 crore people in the state.
-“The Andhra Pradesh government will distribute 16 crore masks to state people and expedite the third survey,” an official said.
+During the review meeting on Sunday, Jagan also instructed officials to distribute three masks each to the approximately 5.3 crore people in the state.
+“The Andhra Pradesh government will distribute 16 crore masks to state people and expedite the third survey,’’ an official said.

 The government Sunday made it compulsory for supermarkets and shops to have social distancing markings.